efidiles/folder-template/README.md

 </a>

 ### NOTES:
-You can use handlebars and bind to the variables in the filename both in the contents of files and also in the names of the directories / files.
+You can use handlebars to parametrise both the contents of files and also the names of the directories and files.
-This also applies to all the handlebars helpers as can be seen in the examples.
+You can also use all the handlebars helpers as can be seen in the examples and in [screenshots](#screenshots).

 ### TODO
 * add more documentation